 |

-The 1978 Setton RS-660 certainly
+The 1977 Setton

-qualifies as one of the rarest of the Monster Receivers.
-And, one
+RS-660 certainly qualifies as one of the rarest of the

-fact, the Setton line had only three (3) receivers, the RS-220,
+Setton line had only three (3) receivers, the RS-220, RS-440 and

-RS-440 and the "big one", the Setton RS-660.
+the top of the line Setton RS-660.
 The RS-660 retailed for

-$900.00, making it one of 1977's more expensive receivers,
+$900.00, making it one of 1977's more expensive receivers.

-was allegedly designed by Allain Caire, an acolyte of Pierre Cardin (although it is
+acolyte of Pierre Cardin (although it is mistakenly claimed that

-mistakenly claimed that the master himself was involved) and was marketed to an "elite"
+the master himself was involved) and was marketed to an "elite"

 Setton distributed some really interesting equipment, like the